kai824/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
+1. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
-3. **If using Linux or Unix**, clicking on links will not open them.
+1. **If using Linux or Unix**, clicking on links will not open them.
 Instead, the link will be copied to the system clipboard, and a window will appear to notify you that the link has been copied.
 You will have to paste the link into your browser manually.
+1. **If an attribute corresponds to an invalid link**, clicking on it may also copy it instead of opening it.
-4. **If names, phone numbers, emails, tags or attributes are too long** the data may not display correctly and may be truncated with "...".
+1. **If names, phone numbers, emails, tags, or attributes are too long**, the data may not display correctly and may be truncated with "...".

 --------------------------------------------------------------------------------------------------------------------